nignix/Code-of-Merit/README.md

-# Code of Merit
+# Code (2d) of Merit

-A meritocratic approach to project management and discussions.
+Another meritocratic approach to project management and discussions.
 This document outlines guidelines geared towards increasing the technical value of a project based on the pursuit of technical merit.